jinritv/Streamer-match-makers/README.md

 **Note** This guide is for Windows OS only, maybe if someone wants to make a guide for other systems it would be appreciated.
 This guide will show how to install these software:

+- **git** - The version control system
 - **Node.js** - The backend environment

+### Installing GitHub Desktop

+If you don't already have git and don't want to use terminal commanads, GitHub Desktop is for you.

+You can install it from [here](https://desktop.github.com)

 ### Installing Node.js